 How and when do we get confused on our calling?
 How do we differentiate between a real calling and a desired way of living?
 What if the desired path or way of living is not meant for you?
-Then why do we get such strong feeling that we should take a step forward.
-When you say that your decision taken in present reflects your future – how do we relate to this?
+Then why do we get such a strong feeling that we should take a step forward.
+When you say that your decision taken in the present reflects your future – how do we relate to this?
 Please explain.

-When there is any confusion, it is not real calling.
+When there is any confusion, it is not a real calling.

 What is the difference between real thirst and illusory thirst?
-Real thirst can only be curbed for a short period whereas the illusory one disappears as soon as you are able to take your mind off it.
+Real thirst can only be curbed for a short period whereas an illusory one disappears as soon as you are able to take your mind off it.
 When the calling is real, the decision is barely and rarely in the hands of the one ordained.
-Nature will automatically drag that person in his natural playfield.
+Nature will automatically drag that person into their natural playfield.

-True calling is never a product of the mind, the desired way of living is the result of cogitation and deliberation.
+A true calling is never a product of the mind, whereas a desired way of living is the result of cogitation and deliberation.
 In the latter, one analyses a series of options available and chooses the best one.
-True calling connects at a deeper level.
-It cedes all cogitation.
+A true calling connects at a deeper level; it cedes all cogitation.

-If you choose your “desired path” and feel it is not for you after you have started walking it, leave your desired path.
+If you choose your ‘desired path’ and feel it is not for you after you have started walking it, leave your desired path.
 Simple!
 Who says that one has to stick to something for one’s whole life?
-A good way to test is to start living it quietly.
+A good way to test it is to start living it quietly.
 Live the desired way unannounced and see if this is what you want.

 Take time off and live it completely for a short period first.
 Once you feel that this is exactly what you want, you can make your decision public.
-Years ago, I stumbled upon a funny yet sublime quote: “If at first you do not succeed, don’t tell anyone.”
+Years ago, I stumbled upon a funny yet sublime quote: “If at first you don’t succeed, don’t tell anyone.”